 There’s something so satisfying about a soup that has no nasty chemicals or preservatives, one that has been made with love and requires very little effort.
 I made up this recipe using a few sad looking vegetables that were going off in the fridge quicker than me in my car at the sight of a traffic warden.

 1 large tin sweetcorn

 2 sticks celery, diced

 1 tsp curry powder (less for less spice)

 2 pints veg stock (I use 2 veg OXO cubes)

-Dice the onion onion and put into a big pan with a little oil.
+Dice the onion and put into a big pan with a little oil.
 When soft add the celery and carrots.
 Add the cumin.
-I normally cook for around 3-4 minutes before adding the sweetcorn and ten the curry powder.
+I normally cook for around 3-4 minutes before adding the sweetcorn and then sprinkling in the curry powder.
 Cook for another 4 minutes then add the stock.
-Allow to boil and then reduce the heat and simmer for around 90 minutes.
+Bring to the boil and then reduce the heat and simmer for around 90 minutes.
 It’s best to use a hand blender then to create a thinner texture.
 I normally add a couple of cups at water at this point depending on the thickness that I want.